1930 Bobby Jones Drive,

 The Atlanta Athletic Club may be best known as the home club of Robert Tyre Jones but his home course was East Lake which the AAC sold shortly after the 1963 Ryder Cup had been staged there.
-The Atlanta Athletic Club subsequently commissioned another Robert T Jones to design two new courses on a new site at Johns Creek, which was large enough for athletics as well as golf.
+The Atlanta Athletic Club subsequently commissioned another Robert T Jones to design twenty-seven holes on a new site at Johns Creek, which was large enough for athletics as well as golf.

-In 1964, two new Robert Trent Jones-designed courses opened for play and they were named Highlands and Riverside.
-The Highlands course is invariably considered to be the premier layout at Atlanta Athletic Club and the 1976 US Open was played on this course.
+In 1964, three new Robert Trent Jones-designed 9-hole loops opened for play and they were later named Highlands and Riverside after Joe Finger fashioned a fourth 9-hole course in 1971.
+The Highlands course comprises of nine RTJ holes and nine from Joe Finger and it's this course that's invariably considered to be the premier layout at Atlanta Athletic Club, which staged the 1976 US Open.

 The 93rd PGA Championship returned to Atlanta Athletic Club in 2011.
 Germany’s Martin Kaymer was the defending PGA champion following his maiden Major victory at Whistling Straits, but he failed to make the cut.
 The American rookie, Keegan Bradley, who beat countryman Jason Dufner in a play-off, won the event.